 You will need to wear sturdy shoes and appropriate outdoor clothing: i.e. waterproofs and warm clothes that you don’t mind getting a bit muddy!

-Tools and gloves are provided.
+Tools, gloves and safety equipment are provided.